 MoDOT must keep a dependable fleet to meet customers' needs.
 Fleet age is the best indication of fleet condition.
-The large investment in fleet, with a replacement value over \$475 million, emphasizes the importance.
+The large investment in fleet, with a replacement value over \$467 million, emphasizes the importance of maintaining a dependable fleet.
 Optimization of fleet is identified as one of MoDOT's strategic initiatives.
 MoDOT is moving toward an asset management approach for fleet using data to plan fleet purchases over the next several years.
 MoDOT also strives to use resources wisely by improving fuel efficiency.
-This is critical since MoDOT budgeted more than \$25 million for fuel in fiscal year 2018.
+This is critical since MoDOT budgeted more than \$25 million for fuel in fiscal year 2019.

-For the first six months of FY 2019, the average age for Light Duty fleet, Dump Truck fleet, and Other fleet (includes equipment such as backhoes, loaders, tractors and specialty items like under bridge inspection units and stripers) showed gradual decreases.
+In FY 2019, the average age for light-duty fleet, dump truck fleet and other fleet (includes equipment such as backhoes, loaders, tractors and specialty items such as under-bridge inspection units and stripers) showed gradual decreases.
 This is attributed to purchasing equipment based on the asset management approach.
 The goal is for the average age to be half the department's age threshold.